SifatIbna/BlockChain-And-Cryptocurrency-Blog/Readme.md

 # **So What we know this Far of our discussion?**

 - [x] What is Blockchain
-- [ ] What is Ledger in Blockchain
+- [x] What is Ledger in Blockchain
+- [x] What is Centralized and Decentralized System
+- [x] Why we should trust the decentralized System
+- [ ] Why use Blockchain
+But the real question is *Why We should use Blockchain?*

+## Why use the Blockchain?
+- Decentralized leads to a trustless system
+- No middle men and no fees
+- Highly secure and no central point of failure
+- Dependable data